Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting

 \section{Introduction}

 Online convex optimization (OCO) has become a popular paradigm for solving sequential decision-making problems \citep{Online:suvery,Hazan2016,Survey-Orabona}.
-In OCO, an online player acts as the decision maker, which chooses a decision $\x_t$ from a convex set $\K\subseteq\mathbb{R}^n$ at each round $t\in[T]$.
-After the decision $\x_t$ is committed, the player suffers a loss $f_t(\x_t)$, where $f_t(\x):\K\mapsto\mathbb{R}$ is a convex function selected by an adversary.
+Specifically, according to the protocol of OCO, an online player acts as the decision maker that needs to choose a decision $\x_t$ from a convex set $\K\subseteq\mathbb{R}^n$ at each round $t\in[T]$.
+After the decision $\x_t$ is committed, the player suffers a loss $f_t(\x_t)$, where $f_t(\x):\mathbb{R}^n\mapsto\mathbb{R}$ is a convex function selected by an adversary.
 To improve the performance in subsequent rounds, the player needs to update the decision by exploiting information about loss functions in previous rounds.
-Plenty of algorithms and theories have been introduced to guide the player \citep{Zinkevich2003,Shai07,Hazan_2007}.
-However, most of existing studies assume that information about each function $f_t(\x)$ is revealed at the end of round $t$, which is not necessarily satisfied in many real applications.
-For example, in online routing \citep{Awerbuch04,Awerbuch2008}, each loss function depends on a packet latency, which is not available unless the the packet arrives its destination.
-Similarly, in online advertisement \citep{McMahan2013,He2014_ADKDD}, each loss function depends on whether a user clicks an ad or not, which may not be decided even when the user has observed the ad for a period of time.

-Motivated by these applications, there has been a surge of research interest in OCO with arbitrary delays \citep{Joulani13,NIPS2014_5cce8ded,Quanrud15,Joulani16,ICML21_delay,NeurIPS22-Wan}, in which the information about function $f_t(\x)$ is revealed at the end of round $t+d_t-1$, where $d_t\geq1$ denotes an arbitrary delay.
-However, they focus on developing algorithms to minimize the static regret of the player

-which is only meaningful for stationary environments where at least one fixed decision can minimize the cumulative loss well, and thus cannot handle non-stationary environments where the best decision is drifting over time.
+According to the type of available information, OCO can be divided into two categories: the full-information setting where the player can observe the entire loss function, and the bandit setting where only the incurred loss can be observed.
+Over the past decades, plenty of algorithms and theories have been introduced to guide the player for both full-information \citep{Zinkevich2003,Shai07,Hazan_2007} and bandit \citep{OBO05,Agarwal2010_COLT,Saha_2011} settings.